Aashi24/Portfolio/Project_Part3.md

 The final deliverable is a result of numerous iterations of wireframing based on peer feedback in part 1, part 2 and in-class discussions.
 Always kept in mind my intended audience (American population) when making updates based on the feedback
 I realised through this process that what we perceive is not what others perceive something as.

-Few changed incorporated in the final deliverable based on feedback:
+Few changes incorporated in the final deliverable based on feedback:

 **Develop an better narrative and an engaging story**